 Pique, in case etymology aids your usage, comes from the French piquer, whose root sense is “to prick” and is related to the English pick and pike.

-A peak, on the other hand, is the pointed top of something, such as a mountain.
-When speaking figuratively, a peak is the highest or most important point or level, as in Campaigning with the president was the peak of her political career.
+A peak, on the other hand, is “the pointed top of something, such as a mountain.”
+When speaking figuratively, a peak is the highest or most important point or level, as in campaigning with the president was the peak of her political career.

-One trick to remembering the difference is by focusing on Q in pique.
+One trick to remembering the difference is to focus on the Q in pique.
 Q is one of the least used letters in the English language, which makes it unique, or one might even say exciting.
 This association might help you remember that pique with a Q means “excite.”

 Here’s another tip: If you associate the two Es in peek with the two Os in look, you should have no trouble keeping this one straight.